 Final Word

-By using these tips, tricks, and strategies, you’ll be able to approach new water efficiently and wisely.
-Use the key concepts above to help you to narrow down your search to make smart choices about where to fish for bass in new lakes rather than hitting the lake and casting blindly.
+You can approach new water efficiently and wisely using these tips, tricks, and strategies.
+Use the key concepts above to help you narrow your search to make intelligent choices about where to fish for bass in new lakes rather than hitting the lake and casting blindly.
 Time to wet a line!